 He did a whole lot of Ebola coverage in his day, so it's weird to see that left off his list.

-Because they're not just trying to blame Trump with this and kill the economy as they said they would do to bring down Trump and to teach Americans, as Bill Maher said, to roll over and bow down.
+Because they're not just trying to blame Trump with this and kill the economy, as they said they would do to bring down Trump and to teach Americans, as Bill Maher said, to roll over and bow down.

-So, you can see in that clip, again, the only reference Alex can ever make when he talks about the plan to bring down the economy to get rid of Trump is something Bill Maher said on HBO.
+So you can see in that clip, again, the only reference Alex can ever make when he talks about the plan to bring down the economy to get rid of Trump is something Bill Maher said on HBO.

 So last week, there were a lot of stories that came out about people in Congress selling off stock, weirdly, right after they got a briefing about the coronavirus situation.

-James Inhofe and Richard Burr, as well as Democrat Dianne Feinstein, quote, each sold hundreds of thousands of dollars in stock within days of the Senate holding a classified briefing on January 24th with Trump administration officials on the threat of the coronavirus outbreak.
+According to The Hill, Republicans Kelly Loeffler, James Inhoff, and Richard Burr, as well as Democrat Dianne Feinstein, quote, each sold hundreds of thousands of dollars in stock within days of the Senate holding a classified briefing on January 24th with Trump administration officials on the threat of the coronavirus outbreak.

 Everyone's got an excuse, but I'm not sure anyone cares.